 Over the past few years, lab-grown diamonds have received a lot of hype and notoriety.
 If you google them, it appears that these artificial gems are fine.

 But the Federal Trade Commission had to intervene.
 And the idea was to protect you from misleading diamond advertising.
 The story appeared in Forbes and USA Today, offering a painful truth about synthetic diamonds.

-- History of Lab-Grown Diamonds
+- Short History of Lab-Grown Diamonds

-- How Are Synthetic Diamonds Grown?
+- How Are Lab-Grown Diamonds Made?

 - Different Types of Lab-Grown Diamonds

-- Lab-Grown vs Natural Diamonds – Price Comparison
+- Lab-Grown vs Natural Diamonds – Price Comparison (Red Flag)

-- Really Important: The Resell Value
+- The Resale Value (Red Flag)

 - Are There Any Pros of Lab-Grown Diamonds?